HomeReligion

 the giant

 The Watchers descended to earth in the “days of Jared,” the father of Enoch.
 Jared was of the sixth generation from Adam.
-The Watchers conspired to take wives and have children with human women instead of watching over humanity as the Watchers were supposed to do.
+The Watchers conspired to take wives and have children with human women instead of watching over humanity as they were supposed to do.
 They also taught humans various sciences and skills (1 Enoch, The Watchers 3:2-7).

 The Watchers’ desire for female humans was born from lust.
 The intermingling of Watchers and human women resulted in the Nephilim.
 These giants were violent and destructive individuals who had no regard for life.
 The rebellion of the Watchers resulted in them becoming fallen angels.